soymou/illogical-flake/README.md

 - ✅ **Complete QuickShell Integration**: All Qt/QML modules including QtPositioning properly configured
 - ✅ **Working Wallpaper Analysis**: Python environment with all required packages for dynamic color generation
 - ✅ **Automatic Configuration Copying**: Dotfiles copied to writable locations for proper config management
-- ✅ **Flexible Dotfiles Sourcing**: Use end-4's original dotfiles or your own fork from any Git source
+- ✅ **Flexible Dotfiles Sourcing**: Use end-4's original dotfiles or your own fork via flake inputs
 - ✅ **Zero Manual Configuration**: All dependencies, fonts, and utilities included
 - ✅ **Production Ready**: Tested and working with all major features functional